H&R Block (HRB)

 AI Analysis | Feedback

-Tiffany Mason was appointed Chief Financial Officer of H&R Block, effective September 13, 2024.
-Before joining H&R Block, Mason served as Executive Vice President and Chief Financial Officer at Driven Brands, where she led a successful Initial Public Offering (IPO).
-Her background also includes senior finance positions at Lowe's Companies, and experience with PwC, Bank of America, and McCormick & Company.
+Appointed Executive Vice President, Finance effective August 5, 2024, and became Chief Financial Officer effective September 13, 2024.
+Prior to H&R Block, she served as Executive Vice President and Chief Financial Officer at Driven Brands Holdings Inc., where she led a successful Initial Public Offering (IPO).
+Before Driven Brands, Mason held senior finance positions at Lowe's Companies, Inc. She also has experience with PwC, Bank of America, and McCormick & Company.
 Mason serves on the Board of Directors and as the Audit Committee Chair of Leaf Home, a private company backed by Gridiron Capital.

-Dara Redler joined H&R Block as Chief Legal Officer in 2022.
-Before H&R Block, she served as General Counsel and Corporate Secretary for Tilray, Inc., where she built a global legal function and led legal negotiations for a transformative merger transaction.
-Prior to Tilray, she held various legal roles of increasing responsibility over 17 years at The Coca-Cola Company.
-She also previously served as Senior Counsel and a member of the management team for Worldspan, a global computer reservation system.
+Joined H&R Block in 2022 as Chief Legal Officer.
+Prior to H&R Block, Redler served as general counsel and corporate secretary for Tilray, Inc., a global cannabis business, where she led legal negotiations for a transformative merger transaction.
+Before Tilray, she held various legal roles of increasing responsibility over 17 years at The Coca-Cola Company.

 AI Analysis | Feedback